boots-edu/textbook/source/text/8-testing/testing.md

 A little history to motivate the discussion.

 Software bugs can be expensive, but they can also be very dangerous.
 Here are a few examples of software bugs causing terrible outcomes:
-* 1985: Canada’s Therac-25 radiation therapy malfunctioned due to a software bug and resulted in lethal radiation doses to patients.
+* 1985: Canada's Therac-25 radiation therapy malfunctioned due to a software bug and resulted in lethal radiation doses to patients.
 * 1994: China Airlines Airbus A300 crashed due to a software bug killing 264 people.
 * 1999: A software bug caused the failure of a $1.2 billion military satellite launch.
 * 2015: A software bug in an F-35 resulted in it being unable to detect targets correctly.
 * Starbucks was forced to close more than 60% of its outlet in the U.S. and Canada due to a software failure in its POS system.
-* Nissan cars were forced to recall 1 million cars from the market due to a software failure in the car’s airbag sensory detectors.
+* Nissan cars were forced to recall 1 million cars from the market due to a software failure in the car's airbag sensory detectors.

 ***We have to get it right!!!***